p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

    ![](Images/mjv2-49.png)

-1. From the left panel, navigate to the `Application Map` blade under Investigate and then select time filter as **Last 4 hours**.
+1. From the left panel, navigate to the `Application Map` blade under Investigate and then select the time filter as **Last 4 hours**.

    ![](Images/mjv2-50.png)